Privacy Policy and Cookie Policy by UOW Malaysia

 How long does the program take to complete?

-The Diploma in Physiotherapy program offered by UOW takes 3 years to complete on a full-time basis.
+The Diploma in Physiotherapy offered by UOW Malaysia takes 3 years to complete on a full-time basis.

 What careers can I pursue after completing the program?

-Graduates of the Diploma in Physiotherapy program may be able to pursue careers as physiotherapists, working in hospitals, rehabilitation centers, private clinics, and more.
-You can also choose to further your education and pursue a postgraduate physiotherapy degree.
+Graduates of the Diploma in Physiotherapy may be able to pursue careers as physiotherapists, working in hospitals, rehabilitation centres, private clinics, and more.
+You can also choose to further your education and pursue an undergraduate physiotherapy degree.

 Are physiotherapists in high demand in Malaysia?

-According to the Malaysian Physiotherapy Association, currently there are an estimated 2,759 practising physiotherapists in the country, which is only 0.88 per 10,000 population.
-Therefore, there is a demand for more qualified and trained physiotherapists.
+Yes.
+The demand for physiotherapists in Malaysia continues to grow, especially in hospitals, sports centres, and elderly care.
+According to the Malaysian Physiotherapy Association, there is currently a shortage of qualified professionals, with an estimated 2,759 practising physiotherapists in the country, which is only 0.88 per 10,000 population.

 Are physiotherapists called doctors?